 If your site doesn’t provide a customized experience for mobile users, Google will continue to crawl and index the desktop URLs.
 While it’s valuable for lots of reasons to provide a usable mobile experience, Google recommends that you wait until your mobile version is ready before launching it.

-You might worry that if your site doesn’t have a mobile version, it will be dropped from indexing once Google switched to mobile-first, but that won’t happen.
+You might worry that if your site doesn’t have a mobile version, it will be dropped from indexing once Google switches to mobile-first, but that won’t happen.
 Some sites will always be desktop-only and Google will continue to crawl and index them.
 If you launch a mobile experience that’s broken or doesn’t work well, Google will crawl that and may not rank it well.
 Google has said: “If you only have a desktop site, we’ll continue to index your desktop site just fine, even if we’re using a mobile user agent to view your site.”

 - Introducing Mobile-First Indexing (Google Webmaster Central Blog, November 2016)